Fast vs. Slow: 2 Simple Reasons Why Your WiFi is Falling Short

 Here are two simple reasons why your wireless network is falling short.

-You’re WLAN Design Did NOT Plan for Capacity
+You’re WiFi Design Did NOT Plan for Capacity

 In the past, your environment was very predictable, where the business owned and controlled all the devices accessing the network.
-Because of this, WLAN and RF designs would focus solely on coverage.
+Because of this, WiFi designs would focus solely on coverage.

 Fast forward to today and things have changed quite dramatically.
 Thanks to BYOD, and the IoT, we now have to support a growing variety of types of devices as well as increasing numbers of devices.